raidenai-site/raiden/README.md

 ---

-## ⚡ What is Raiden?
+## What is Raiden?

 Raiden is a **desktop app** that uses AI to automate your Instagram DMs.
-It analyzes your past conversations to learn your unique voice, slang, and vibe — then replies **as you**.
+It analyzes your past conversations to learn your unique voice, slang, and vibe and then replies **as you**.

-✅ **100% Local & Private** — Your credentials and messages never leave your device
+**100% Local & Private** — Your credentials and messages and all other data related to your account are stored locally on your PC.
-✅ **Personality Cloning** — AI that actually sounds like you
+**Personality Cloning** — AI that actually sounds like you
-✅ **Auto-Pilot Mode** — Let Raiden handle conversations automatically
+**Auto-Pilot Mode** — Let Raiden handle conversations automatically
-✅ **Suggestion Mode** — Review AI drafts before sending
+**Suggestion Mode** — Review AI drafts before sending
-✅ **AI Assistant** — Search your DMs with natural language
+**AI Assistant** — Search your DMs with natural language

 ---

-## 🎯 Features
+## Features

-### 🧠 Clone Your Persona
+### Clone Your Persona
 Raiden analyzes your past conversations to learn your unique voice, slang, and vibe.
-It doesn't just reply—it replies *as you*.
+It replies *as you*.

-### 🚀 Smart Auto-Pilot
+### Smart Auto-Pilot
-Turn on Auto-Pilot for trusted friends and watch Raiden handle the chat.
+Turn on Auto-Pilot and watch Raiden handle the chat.
 Or use Suggestion Mode to approve drafts before sending.

-### 🔒 100% Private & Local
+### 100% Private & Local
 Raiden runs on your machine.
 Your credentials and messages never leave your device.
-Secure, private, and yours.

-### ⚡ Ice Breakers & Openers
+### Ice Breakers & Openers
 Never struggle with what to say.
 Raiden generates context-aware openers to start or revive any conversation instantly.

-### ✏️ Custom Rules Per Chat
+### Custom Rules Per Chat
 Set specific boundaries.
-Be professional with clients ("Formal Mode") and relaxed with the group chat ("Roast Mode").

-### 🔍 Search Your DMs
+### Search Your DMs
-Ask Raiden anything: "What restaurant did Mike recommend?" or "Does Sarah seem interested?".
+Ask Raiden anything: "What do I say to aslan?" or "Does Sarah seem interested?".
 It's a search engine for your social life.

 ---

-## 🛠️ Tech Stack
+## Tech Stack

 | Layer | Technology |
 |-------|------------|